iqbal-lab-org/QCovid/report/spec.md

 1. y axis is count of samples. x axis is % of genome with >85% support and 5x depth (without excluding failed amplicons)
 2. y axis is count of samples, x axis is dropped amplicons
+3. histogram of amplicon numbers and counts of how often dropped.

 ## Summary of a technology (all nanopore, or all illumina)